shubham-sakhuja-mt/joker/README.md

-# form8-example-joker
+# joker
 A simple example service configured to use form8, _joker_ consists of a single stateless component that serves jokes as text strings and a functional test that ensures the service is working as expected.
-Please see the form8.yaml file for details on how the service is configured.
+Please see the **form8.yaml** file for details on how the service is configured.

 Doing a build/deploy(or update)/test of this service (as well as any service configured with a form8.yaml file) is as easy as: